havocked/TechnicalChallenge/README.md

 $> pod install
 ```

-It will generate a file Technical Challenge.xcworkspace.
+It will generate a file **Technical Challenge.xcworkspace**.
 Open the project with it (not with Technical Challenge.xcodeproj)

 ## Project Architecture